openshift/svt/logging_metrics_performance/enterprise_logging/README.md

 	Ex:

-	  # this will execute the E2E's with a scale option of 5, while gathering metrics with pbench.
+	  This will execute the E2E's with a scale option of 5, while gathering metrics with pbench.

 	  ./perftest.sh -n LoggingSoak_E2E_5 -e 5

 	  ./perftest.sh -h

-2. Run the scripts individually from the 'utils' folder.
+2. Run the scripts individually from the 'test' folder.
 This will not gather metrics with pbench.

 	Ex:
-	  1) ./utils/jdspammer.sh -r 60 -l 512
+	  1) ./test/jdspammer.sh -r 60 -l 512

-	  2) EXPORT FD=100 ; EXPORT ES=10 ; ./utils/fluentd_autoscaler.sh
+	  2) EXPORT FD=100 ; EXPORT ES=10 ; ./test/fluentd_autoscaler.sh